Community Building

 Backpack: Agogo bells, Tamborim, Shaker, Ear Defenders, Beaters, Straps for Drums

 A session for beginner drummers is fairly easy to hold.
-Start of with learning a simple rhythm like Funk and go from there.
+Start off learning a simple rhythm like Funk and go from there.

 You can find more resources and contact XR Rhythms here: https://xrrhythms.uk